aalzubidy/ahmed-camera-backend/README.md

-# nodejs-ts-template
+# ahmed-camera-backend
-Nodejs express with typescript base template for my projects
+Ahmed camera backend with nodejs and TS